Great Siege of Gibraltar: The Grand Assault

 The batteries slowly moved forward along the bay and one by one the 138 guns opened fire, but soon events did not go according to plan.
 The alignments were not correct: the two lead ships Pastora and the Tala Piedra moved further ahead than they should have.
 When they opened fire on their main target, the King's Battery, the British guns replied, but the cannonballs were observed to bounce off their hulls.
 Eventually the Spanish junks were anchored on the sandbanks near the Mole but were too spread out to create any significant damage to the British walls.

 Meanwhile, after weeks of preparatory artillery fire, the 200 heavy-calibre Spanish and French guns opened up on the land side from the North directed onto the fortifications.
 This caused some casualties and damage, but by noon the artificers had heated up red-hot shot.
-Once the shot were ready, Elliot ordered them to be fired.
+Once the shot were ready, Eliott ordered them to be fired.
 At first the heated shot made no difference, as many were doused on board the floating batteries.

 Although the batteries had anchored, a number had soon grounded and began to suffer damage to their rigging and masts.
 The King's Bastion blasted away at the closest ships, the Pastora and the Talla Piedra, and soon the British guns began to have an effect.
 Smoke was spotted coming from Talla Piedra, already severely damaged and its rigging in tatters.
 Panic ensued since no vessel could come and support her; nor was there any way for the ship to escape.
 Meanwhile, the Pastora under the Prince de Nassau began to emit a huge amount of smoke.
 Despite efforts to find the cause, the sailors on board were fighting a losing battle.
 To make matters worse, the Spanish land guns had ceased firing.
 It soon became apparent to de Crillon that the Spanish army had run out of powder and were already low on shot.
 By nightfall it was clear that the assault had failed, but worse was to come, because the fire on the two batteries was out of control.
 To add to de Crillon's frustration, de Córdova's ships of the line failed to move in support, and neither did Barcelo's vessels.
 De Crillon, acknowledging defeat and not wishing to upset the Spanish by issuing demands, soon ordered the floating batteries to be scuttled and the crews rescued.
 Rockets were sent up from the batteries as distress signals.